Workspace Tutorial

 - Architecture: amd64

-file, you can install the required packages by clicking Install requirements.txt.
-Navigate to theworkspace-tutorial
+file, which you can install by clicking Install requirements.txt.

 Environments are not persistent